PostgREST/postgrest-docs/tutorials/tut0.rst

 Step 5.
 Run PostgREST
 ---------------------

 PostgREST uses a configuration file to tell it how to connect to the database.
-Create a file :code:`tutorial.conf` with this inside:
+Create a file :code:`tutorial.conf` with this inside (if you installed via homebrew, the default port postgresql is listening on will be 5432 and not 5433):

 .. code-block:: ini

-  db-uri = "postgres://authenticator:mysecretpassword@localhost:5433/postgres"
+  db-uri = "postgres://authenticator:mysecretpassword@localhost:5433/tutorial"
   db-schema = "api"
   db-anon-role = "web_anon"